 Toxicology is the scientific study of adverse effects that occur in living organisms due to chemicals.
-It involves observing and reporting symptoms, mechanisms, detection and treatments of toxic substances, in particular relation to the poisoning of humans.
+It involves observing and reporting symptoms that arise following exposure to toxic substances.

-It includes environmental agents and chemical compounds found in nature, as well as pharmaceutical compounds that are synthesized for medical use by humans.
-These substances may produce toxic effects in living organisms including disturbance in growth patterns, discomfort, disease and death.
+The substances that are assessed by toxicologists includes environmental agents and chemical compounds found in nature, as well as pharmaceutical compounds that are synthesized for medical use by humans.
+These substances may produce toxic effects in living organisms, of which can include, but are not limited to, disturbances in growth patterns, discomfort, disease and even death.

+The father of modern toxicology, Paracelsus, historically stated "Only the dose is the poison.'
 The dose of the substance is an important factor in toxicology, as it has a significant relationship with the effects experienced by the individual.
-It is the primary means of classifying the toxicity of the chemical, as it measures the quantity of the chemical, or the exposure to the substance.
-All substances have the potential to be toxic if given to living organisms in the right conditions and dose.
+As a result, the dose is the primary means of classifying the toxicity of the chemical, as it reflects the quantity of the chemical that the affected person has been exposed to.
+Taken together, any substance has the potential to be toxic if administered under certain conditions and at a given dose.

 LD50 is a common term used in toxicology, which refers to the dose of a substance that displays toxicity in that it kills 50% of a test population.
 In scientific research, rats or other surrogates are usually used to determine toxicity and the data are extrapolated to use by humans.

-A conventional relationship between dose and toxicity has traditionally been accepted, in that greater exposure to a chemical leads to higher risk of toxicity.
-However, this concept has been challenged by a study of endocrine disruptors and may not be a straightforward relationship.
+A conventional relationship between dose and toxicity has traditionally been accepted, in that greater exposure to a chemical can lead to higher risk of toxicity.
+However, this concept has been challenged by a study of endocrine disruptors and therefore may not be a straightforward relationship.

-There are several branches of toxicology, known as subdisciplines or subspecialties, which focus on particular aspects of toxicology.
+There are several branches of toxicology known as subdisciplines or subspecialties, each of which focus on particular aspects of toxicology.
 These include:

 - Aquatic toxicology